apache/cassandra-java-driver/manual/core/custom_codecs/README.md

 #### Mapping CQL vectors to Java array

 By default, the driver maps CQL `vector` to the [CqlVector] value type.
-If you prefer to deal with arrays, the driver offers the following codecs:
+If you prefer to deal with arrays, the driver offers the following codec:

-1. For primitive types:

 | Codec               | CQL type        | Java type |
 |---------------------|-----------------|-----------|